Akib-Alvee/Akib-Alvee/README.md

-# Hello!

-As a highly skilled computer science and engineering student, I am passionate about developing innovative solutions using cutting-edge technologies.
-I specialize in web development using Django, NodeJS, and ReactJS, and have a strong background in database management with MySQL, postgreSQL, and MongoDB.
-My projects demonstrate my ability to build complex applications that solve real-world problems.
-I have also solved over 600 programming problems on various online judges, demonstrating my strong problem-solving abilities and competitive programming skills.
-Currently, I'm working as a Software Engineer in Samsung R&D Institute Bangladesh Ltd.

-In my research, I am exploring the exciting field of underwater image enhancement.
-I am currently working on enhancing the visual aesthetics of underwater images using deep learning, and have already produced a draft comprehensive review paper on this topic.

-Aside from my technical skills, I was an active member of the SUST ACM student chapter, where I served as a creative executive and also I was the Class Representative of my class.
+I'm  a Software Engineer currently working at Samsung R&D Institute Bangladesh.
+In my role, I've been deeply involved in projects like Samsung SmartThings and Samsung DeX, where I developed the live streaming pipeline using GStreamer and WebRTC framework and improved device connectivity between Android and Windows through socket programming.
+I graduated with a BSc (Engg.) in Computer Science and Engineering from Shahjalal University of Science & Technology (SUST).
+Aside from my technical skills, I was an active member of the SUST ACM student chapter, where I served as a creative executive and also was the class representative of my class.

 <!--
 <p align="center">